Julissa23/HelloEveryone/README.md

 ![alt text](image.jpg)![Julissa Web Portfolio](https://user-images.githubusercontent.com/57779323/160492131-1bffdb4a-ef4a-413f-a6c5-230e1deb7c37.png)

 # HelloEveryone

 👩🏻‍💻My first repository!

 ## A littel about Julissas Guzman

 Hello Everybody!
-My name is Julissa I gald that im starting my new journey with GitHub.
+My name is Julissa I'm glad that I'm starting my new journey with GitHub.
 I'm an aspired Latinx in Tech.
-It took me a little long to decied what i wanted to do for my career.
-I feel in love with the tech industry that i bought a book GitHub for Dummies, Hope i get to learn more then i hope so.
+It took me a little longer to decide

+what I wanted to do for my career.
+I fell in love with the tech industry that I bought the book GitHub for Dummies, Hope I get to learn more than I hope so.

 ## My Career Goals in Tech

-I would like to build a Start-up but i need to learn how to help current  small business and understand how to make succefully.
+I would like to build a Start-up but I need to learn how to help current small businesses and understand how to make them successful.

-I took time to invest on my self by learning Data Analytics, Project Manager.
-I enjoy it so much that i found my calling Bulid something to Help others.
+I took the time to invest in myself by learning Data Analytics, Project Managers.
+I enjoy it so much that I found my calling to Build something

+to help others.

 ## My Hobbies

-My first hobbie is beeing a mother i get to be the best mother i can be, I get to teach, Play, Collect toys or Build Legos and Read to him.
+My first hobby is being a mother I get to be the best mother I can be, I get to teach, Play, Collect toys or Build Legos and Read to him.
 I learn from him as well we learn together as a family.
-I also collect Funko Pop toys from action figuers to Disney, popular shows.
-I love to travel with my family i would like to take our son to see the world as he grows older.
+I also collect Funko Pop toys from action figures to Disney, popular shows.
+I love to travel with my family I would like to take our son to see the world as he grows older.

 www.linkedin.com/in/julissa-guzman-jauregui